konnov/protocols-made-fun/_posts/2024-07-05-solarkraft-part5.md

 | Success completeness | $$(X_i = \top) \implies \neg \mathbb{C}_{\mathit{Fail}} \wedge \mathbb{C}_{\mathit{Pass}}$$ |
 | Method correctness  | $$(X_i = \top) \implies \mathbb{C}_{\mathit{Hold}}$$ |

-Please feel free to contrast these formal verification conditions with the [informal conditions from the previous post][part4directmonitors], as well as with the [TLA+ encoding of verification conditions for Timelock's `deposit` method][depositVCs].
+Compare these formal verification conditions with the [informal conditions from the previous post][part4directmonitors], as well as with the [TLA+ encoding of verification conditions for Timelock's `deposit` method][depositVCs].
 Notice also that the two implications from the pairs "Must fail"/"Failure completeness" and "Must succeed"/"Success completeness" encode together an equivalence between the checks and the transaction execution result.
 Nevertheless, we consider it a better strategy to treat these conditions separately, as this allows the developers to encode a more fine-grained monitor response.
 For example, a monitor may forcefully revert a transaction that violates the "Must fail" condition, but only issue a warning when "Failure completeness" is violated.

 **For a reverse blockchain monitor** $$M_R = \langle C, A \rangle$$, we also combine individual monitor conditions into larger ones: